Postgraduate Research Student

 ACADEMIC BACKGROUND

 I graduated from the University of Bath in summer 2020 with a first-class honours Master of Mathematics.
 Currently I am doing an Integrated PhD in Statistical Applied Mathematics at the University of Bath, as part of the 7th cohort of the EPSRC SAMBa CDT.
-Having finished the MRes year, I am now in my final year of PhD research.
+Having finished the MRes year, I am now in my second year of PhD research.

 My undergraduate Masters dissertation on "efficient priorconditioning for edge enhancement in imaging" was supervised by Dr Silvia Gazzola and Professor Alastair Spence.
 The project involved the regularization of discrete ill-posed linear inverse problems and employing Krylov subspace methods that adaptively define edge-enhancing encodings between iterates.